A topic from the subject of Calibration in Chemistry.

 Introduction

-Calibration is the process of comparing the readings of a measuring device with the known values of a standard, and adjusting the device accordingly.
-This is done to ensure that the device is accurate and reliable for the intended purpose.
+Calibration is the process of comparing a measuring device's readings with the known values of a standard and adjusting the device accordingly.
+This ensures accuracy and reliability for its intended purpose.

 Basic Concepts